-We're building a future with creativity and technology for all kids.
+We're building a future with creativity and access to technology for all kids.

 WELCOME TO THE CLASSROOM

-Welcome to Code & Circuit, a place where kids can learn about technology, use it to create, and have fun in the process.
-Come experience our unique, hands-on, interactive approach to learning about computer science, coding, and engineering.
-Our programs are designed to inspire, and encourage creativity, collaboration and critical thinking.
+Welcome to Code & Circuit, a place where kids can learn about technology, use it to create, and have fun in the process!
+Come experience our unique, hands-on, interactive approach to STEAM-inspired explorations.
+Our programs are designed to inspire and encourage creativity, collaboration and critical thinking.

 Our mission is simple: inspire the next generation of computer scientists and engineers.

-Everyone knows that robots are cool, and that computer games are fun, but creating your own robot, or your own game is a life-changing experience.
+Everyone knows that robots are cool, and that computer games are fun.
+Now imagine creating your own robot or your own game!
+Unleash your creativity!

-We're building a community of students and instructors, and that creates a feeling of belonging; a place where students can be themselves and feel valued.
+We're building a community of students and instructors.
+At Code & Circuit, everyone has a sense of belonging; Students can be themselves and have their voices valued.

 By providing knowledge and guidance to students who want to learn, we're helping them make their ideas a reality.
 The right mentor can be transformative.

-Access to the latest technology and newest gadgets creates a feeling of excitement that inspires.
+Access to the latest technology and newest innovation creates a feeling of excitement that inspires.
 We're always experimenting with the next big thing.

 Meet our team